-Beleave Inc. (CNSX:BE) is a Canadian biotech company and an an authorized licensed producer of medical-grade cannabis under Health Canada’s Access to Cannabis for Medical Purposes Regulations (ACMPR).
+Beleave Inc. (CNSX:BE) is a Canadian biotech company and an authorized licensed producer of medical-grade cannabis under Health Canada’s Access to Cannabis for Medical Purposes Regulations (ACMPR).
 The company’s larger strategy is to obtain cultivation and sales licenses and build out North American and European distribution channels.
 Beleave then hopes to expand production and capitalize on expected demand-growth spurred by cannabis legalization across Canada and in select US states.

 In May 2017, Beleave announced its wholly-owned subsidiary, First Access Medical, received a license to cultivate medical cannabis pursuant to the ACMPR.

 “We are ecstatic to have achieved our goal of becoming a licensed producer,” said Beleave CEO Roger Ferreira.
 “We have remained diligent and focused throughout the process and understand that this is just the beginning of a much bigger plan and vision for Beleave.”

 The company has swung into production at its 14,500-square foot First Access Medical facility, located near Hamilton, Ontario, and is expanding cultivation.
 Beleave is currently adding a 66,000 square-foot hybrid greenhouse to its existing site and has plans for a second separate 200,000 square-foot facility.

 Beleave’s second focus is on R&D of proprietary cannabis extracts that can be used in the therapeutic treatment of a wide-range of illnesses.
 This branch of the business vertically integrates well with the company’s cultivation operation.
 Beleave has partnered with a leading research team at Ryerson University to extract and isolate unique cannabis compounds which will be evaluated under clinical trials for safety and efficacy.